"Our Energy Future" talk

 greenhouse gas emissions, safety, and social equitability.
 No single

 energy source will satisfy everyone.
-But just as importantly, there are
+Just as importantly, there are

 University of Glasgow's 'Energy: Options for Sustainability' course